 Official UNT branded header

 The university has created standard branded headers for use on all websites conducting official business as part of UNT.
 The only exemptions to these requirements are the UNT main website and units on the brand exemption list.
-If you need assistance implementing the official UNT branded header on your website or have questions about how to format your unit’s name, please contact URCM.
+If you need assistance implementing the official UNT branded header on your website or have questions about how to format your unit’s name, please contact UBSC.

 Required web header elements: